Citation, DOI, disclosures and case data

 Loading Stack -

 X-ray lateral view reveals an oblique radiolucency in the anterior part of 1st coccygeal segment suggestive of a fracture.

-Coccyx fractures are rarely diagnosed on pelvic X-rays and when diagnosed, a high proportion of the time the treatment remains conservative 1.
-Thus, the need of X-ray examination in suspected coccygeal fractures is questioned as it imparts additional radiation exposure to genitalia.
-In our case, the patient was counseled regarding the same; however, patient insisted on X-ray examination.
+Coccyx fractures are rarely diagnosed on pelvic x-rays and, when diagnosed, the treatment is usually conservative 1.
+Thus, the need of x-ray examination in suspected coccygeal fractures is questioned as it imparts additional radiation exposure to genitalia.
+In our case, the patient was counseled regarding radiation exposure but they insisted on x-ray examination.

 - 1. Lirette LS, Chaiban G, Tolba R et-al. Coccydynia: an overview of the anatomy, etiology, and treatment of coccyx pain.
 Ochsner J. 2014;14 (1): 84-7.
 Free text at pubmed - Pubmed citation

 - Significant findings of a medically urgent nature - General radiography by Andrew Murphy ◉

 - CHR 664L 4 Sacrum by Eric Timothy Stefanowicz